Once you start learning the instrument, “it’s gonna be lovely”

 Have a thought on the subject?
 Leave a comment below and let me know what you think.
 In the meantime, you can watch my interview with Santiago here.

-At For Bass Players Only, we take the frustration out of learning bass, and build confidence, so you can thoroughly enjoy making music.
+At For Bass Players Only, I’ve taken the frustration out of learning bass, so you can build confidence, have fun, and thoroughly enjoy making music.